Charges dropped against man in 1990 murder of his wife after another man admits to the killing

-OZARK, Missouri (AP) — Authorities say they have dropped charges against a man arrested in the slaying of his wife after another suspect admitted to the 1990 killing on the eve of the trial.
+OZARK, Ala.
+(AP) — Authorities say they have dropped charges against a man arrested in the slaying of his wife after another suspect admitted to the 1990 killing on the eve of the trial.

 The surprise decision to clear Carl Harris Jr., 55, in the death of Tracy Harris and arrest Jeff Beasley, 54, came after the defense raised questions about Harris’ guilt and authorities took another look at the case.
 The Dothan Eagle reports that the murder trial for Carl Harris Jr. was to begin Monday.